-I scrunch up my nose, and then sigh in dismay.
+I scrunch up my nose, then sigh in dismay.

-The strange ethereal light that had suddenly appeared had now faded away, my energy waning along with it.
-I suck in a slow breath as an overwhelming exhaustion washes over me and release it as an agonized groan.
+The strange ethereal light has now faded — my energy waning along with it.
+I suck in a slow breath as an overwhelming exhaustion washes over me, and I release it out as an agonized groan.

 “That bad?”
-Mouse chuckles sympathetically, and I respond with equal enthusiasm, my cheeks tight as the echo of our shared amusement eases my discomfort.
+Mouse clucks his tongue sympathetically and laughs.
+I respond with equal enthusiasm, the echo of our shared amusement easing my discomfort.

-“Not really,” I say wistfully, “I have regrets, but I’m learning from them.
+“Not really,” I respond wistfully.
+“I have regrets, but I’m learning from them.
 And learning is the important part.
-Things change and shift so frequently it feels like I’m swimming up-stream, trying to keep everything balanced while the current keeps pulling me in reverse.
+Things change and shift so frequently, it feels sometimes as if I’m swimming upstream, trying to keep everything balanced while the current keeps pulling me in reverse.
 Still, I keep pushing onward.”

 Mouse frowns, sensing my shift in mood.
 “Sounds unpleasant,” he says.

 Another enduring silence stretches between us, and I pan my gaze over the abstract monuments in the distance.
-An arrangement of large black marble stones lifts and sways on the horizon, the abyss of stars surrounding them rippling like water as they sink down into the darkness and disappear.
+An arrangement of black marble monoliths sways and dips below the horizon, the abyss of stars surrounding them rippling like water as they sink into the darkness and disappear.